 Give your readers this potentially life-saving information

-Every year nearly 58,000 people are diagnosed with breast cancer in the UK, that’s the equivalent of one person every 10 minutes
+Every year around 60,000 people are diagnosed with breast cancer in the UK, that’s the equivalent of one person every 10 minutes

 1 in 8 women in the UK will develop breast cancer in their lifetime

 Breast cancer is the second most common cause of death from cancer in women in the UK

 Around 11,600 people die from breast cancer in the UK every year

 Breast cancer also affects men, but it’s rare – around 340 men are diagnosed each year.